Aeron/ikev2-strongswan-vpn/README.md

 **Note**: In this case, related [kernel parameters setup](#kernel-parameters) must be set before.

+#### Logging Mode

+The `LOGGING_MODE` environment variable could be convenient for setting a different logging level.
+It accepts the following values:

+- `zero` for almost silent logging;
+- `tiny` for only necessary info;
+- `some` for standard logging and errors.

+Unset value behaves as `some`, yet adds debugging for `cfg`, `ike`, and `net` subsystems.

+For finer tuning better to mount a custom `/etc/strongswan.conf`.

 ### Entrypoint Options

 The entrypoint script supports the following commands and parameters: